AlexRJ-Marine/arj-marine/_posts/2019-09-24-Open cv function evalutation framework.markdown

 </figcaption></figure>

-We can see here that when the edges are well defined edge detection works very well.
+We can see here that when the edges are well defined, edge detection works very well.

 <figure class="figure-100">